MatthewMontiel/daja-limavi/README.md

 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.

 ## *Future Updates*
-As our class goes on and we learn more we want to come back and implement more of what we learn to improve this sites functionality.
+- As our class goes on and we learn more we want to come back and implement more of what we learn to improve this sites functionality.
 -
 -
 -
--In the end we would like for this project to become an application capable of playing music and not just sourcing them.
+- In the end we would like for this project to become an application capable of playing music and not just sourcing them.

 ## *License*
 MIT License